vrogier/openssl-native/nuget/sources/docs/README.md

 These libraries have no external runtime dependencies (except OS libraries) as they statically link against the MS C runtime (vc143).

-It has been built from the [OpenSSL 1.1.1t sources](https://github.com/openssl/openssl/releases/tag/OpenSSL_1_1_1t) using the following environment:
+It has been built from the [OpenSSL 3.0.8 sources](https://github.com/openssl/openssl/releases/tag/openssl-3.0.8) using the following environment:
 - Windows 11 22H2 (build 22621.1105)
-- Visual Stutdio 2022 17.4.4
+- Visual Stutdio 2022 17.5.1
 - NASM 2.16.01
 - Strawberry Perl 5.32.1.1
 - Perl module Text::Template 1.61

+Build scripts are located in the GIT repository [openssl-native](https://github.com/vrogier/openssl-native)

 ## C/C++ projects